megai2/d912pxy/README.md

 # How to use

 1. Set "Resolution" in graphics options to "Fullscreen windowed"/"Windowed".
+2. Disable all overlay software
-2. Download latest release
+3. Download latest release
-3. Unpack it into game folder
+4. Unpack it into game folder
-4. Run d912pxy/install.bat
+5. Run d912pxy/install.bat
-5. Run the game
+6. Run the game

 # How to remove